CloudsnapInc/nextgenapi-dotnet-interview-challenge/InterviewTestProject/README.md

 * Support for pagination ( offset, limit )
 * Support for ordering ( by, order )
+* Make sure your solution is properly tested

 Note: you can find endpoint in the /covid ( Controllers/CovidController.cs )